Chapter 4:

 Inês smiled.

 Through the steam, their reflections blurred.
 They remained a little while longer, speaking in silence.
 When they finally left the water, they found that two yukata had been laid out for them.
-One was the color of persimmon, the other pine tree green.
+One was the color of persimmon, the other pearl.
 They helped each other get dressed, taking care not to tie the apparel the wrong way (Marcel had warned them that dead people wear it right side over).
 As they left the onsen, Inês felt something tugging at her sleeve.
-Looking down, it was Lucía.
-She was looking away and her cheeks were flushed.
+Glancing down, she noticed it was Lucía.
+She was looking away, and her cheeks were flushed.

 “Would you call me Lu?” she asked.
 “That's what my friends and family call me.”